Student Academic Policies and Procedures Manual

 Academic Standing and Discipline

-A student may be terminated from GSS for four reasons:
+A student may be dismissed from GSS for the following reasons:

-2. Failure to meet performance requirements for Field Placement
+- Failure to meet performance requirements of Field Placement

 Student Review Procedures (M.S.W.
 Students)